-However, it's possible to override any setting in linchpin.
-For the command line shell, three different locations are checked for linchpin.conf files.
+Managing LinchPin requires a few configuration files.
+Beyond linchpin.conf, there are a few other configurations that are checked.
+When running linchpin, four different locations are checked for linchpin.conf files.
 Files are checked in the following order:

-- 1. /etc/linchpin.conf
+- 1. linchpin/library/path/linchpin.conf

-- 2. ~/.config/linchpin/linchpin.conf
+- 2. /etc/linchpin.conf

-- 3. /path/to/workspace/linchpin.conf
+- 3. ~/.config/linchpin/linchpin.conf

+- 4. path/to/workspace/linchpin.conf

-The LinchPin configuration parser supports overriding and extending configurations.
-If linchpin finds the same section and setting in more than one file, the header that was parsed more recently will provide the configuration.
-In this way user can override default configurations.
+The LinchPin configuration parser supports overriding and extension of configurations.
+Therefore, the existing configuration files are read.
+If linchpin finds the same configuration section header in more than one file, the header that was parsed more recently will provide the configuration for that section.
+In this way user can override the general configurations.
 Commonly, this is done by placing a linchpin.conf in the root of the workspace.

-5.1 Adding/Overriding a Section
+5.1 Adding a Section